hospital room

 The more knowledge you empower yourself with, the more beneficial your conversations with doctors and specialists can be.
 For example, these two conditions sound similar, but have different symptoms and treatment approaches.

 Inflammatory bowel disease (IBD) occurs when the body’s immune system attacks parts of the digestive system, which can cause several inflammatory conditions, including Crohn’s disease and ulcerative colitis.
-While there is no cure for IBD, treatments often successfully reduce and control the symptoms.
+While there is no cure for IBD, treatments often successfully reduce and control the inflammation.

 Irritable bowel syndrome (IBS) is a condition that affects the natural movement of the intestines during digestion, which leads to uncomfortable symptoms such as cramping, abdominal pain, gas, bloating, mucus in the stool, diarrhea and/or constipation.
 Treatments to relieve symptoms can range from dietary changes to medications.